virtual-world-framework/vwf-web/getting_started.md

     }
 ```

-First, we'll add a `keyPressInfo` property to track the current state of the keyboard - what's pressed, what's not pressed.
+The `keyPressInfo` property will track the current state of the keyboard - what's pressed, what's not pressed.
 Then we'll take advantage of two more special functions called `keyDown` and `keyUp`.
 Each of these functions is called whenever any key is pressed or released on the keyboard, respectively.
 We'll simply assign the keyboard's state to our property each time it changes.

 Next, we'll need to assign specific keys to the movement function.